ArrakisFinance/v2-periphery/README.md

     );
 ```

-- if AddLiquidityData.useETH is true, this function will wrap ETH into WETH and send non-used ether back to the user.
+- if msg.value is greater than 0, this function will wrap ETH into WETH and send non-used ether back to the user.
 - if AddLiquidityData.gauge is filled, this function will validate if the gauge's `staking_token()` matches the vault address.

 ## removeLiquidity